MAST-ULiege/TilmanLectures/1_FitGrowthData.md

 Note (by testing it) that *L*<sub>1</sub> and *L*<sub>2</sub> norms depend on the *R* value considered and on the initial parameter values.

-Distribution of parameters
+Further approaches
 --------------------------

-Instead of identifying a single set of "best" parameters, other approaches provides a probality distribution for parameter values.
-It is better in the sense that is is statistically exploitable to derive error on model estimates.
+Instead of a single value, other approaches provide a probality distribution for each parameter.
+Such approaches are more complete, as those distributions are statistically exploitable to estimate the error of model predictions.
 One such method is to use Monte Carlo Markov Chain.
 Here the transfer function returns an object `ModCost`.

 ``` r
 ModelCostb <- function(P) {